June 15, 2021

 And life’s also simpler when it comes to the big match itself, when operators need to act fast to rectify any issues that might impact on service quality for their live sports streams.
 If you’ve invested in a streaming infrastructure that’s made up of multiple vendors, it’s likely each vendor is only monitoring and supporting their own products.
 The operator needs their additional resources (internal or external) that understand exactly how all those elements are integrated.
 They need to monitor not just the individual products but the interfaces between them to ensure that the consumer doesn’t miss a crucial goal.

-Naturally, when operators choose an end-to-end solution that’s fully managed by us - like those based on our Smart Video backend and Smart Apps front-end applications - we have a 360-degree view of all the integration points and can immediately pinpoint any problems and get started on fixing the root cause.
+Naturally, when operators choose an end-to-end solution that’s fully managed by us - like those based on our Videostage backend and Appstage front-end applications - we have a 360-degree view of all the integration points and can immediately pinpoint any problems and get started on fixing the root cause.
 In live sports streaming - as in the game itself - every second counts!

 If you’d like to hear more about how 24i’s end-to-end solutions are reducing the headaches of launching and operating streaming services for our Pay TV operator customers, download our whitepaper, Pay TV Doesn’t Have To Be Painful or check out our solutions webpage to download a brochure.